Qvinticom/L2J_MOBIUS-2022/L2J_Mobius_Classic_2.4_SecretOfEmpire/readme.txt

 -Goddard clanhalls

-Secret of Empire: https://eu.4game.com/patchnotes/lineage2classic/133/ -Parsed new skills from client
+Secret of Empire: https://eu.4game.com/patchnotes/lineage2classic/133/ -Parsed new system messages and npc strings from client -Parsed new skills from client
 -Parsed new items from client
+-Parsed new recipes from client

 Customs:
 -Newbie Helper NPC location info